Moshe Soloveichik

+Moshe Soloveichik (1879 – January 21, 1941) was an Orthodox rabbi.
+He was Rosh Yeshiva at the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.

+Biography

-Moshe Soloveichik (1879 in Valozhyn – January 31, 1941) was an Orthodox rabbi.
-He was the eldest son of renowned Rabbi Chaim Soloveitchik and grandson of the Beis HaLevi.
-He married Pesya Feinstein, daughter of the renowned Rabbi of Pruzany, Rabbi Eliyahu Feinstein, and first cousins with Rabbi Moshe Feinstein.
+He was born in Valozhyn, the middle son of Chaim Soloveitchik and grandson of the Beis HaLevi.
+He married Pesya Feinstein, daughter of the Rabbi of Pruzany, Eliyahu Feinstein, and first cousins with Rabbi Moshe Feinstein.